 The application provider means the entity licensing the application to you, as identified in the Windows Phone Store/Marketplace.

-If you accept and comply with these license terms, you have the rights below.
+If you accept and comply with these licence terms, you have the rights below.

 1. INSTALLATION AND USE RIGHTS.
 You may install and use one copy of the application on up to five (5) Windows Phone enabled devices that are affiliated with the Microsoft account you use to access the Windows Phone Store/Marketplace.